SheepDogInc/sheepdog-visual-styles/README.md

    extending your site base template and making defining a "content" block inside of the body.
 3. Include `visual_style.urls` in your urlconf.
+4. If you would like to regenerate example bootstrap widgets, add a `BOOTSTRAP_DOC_DIRECTORY` setting which contains the location of your bootstrap docs relative to a static directory (ex. if you installed the docs in project_root/foo_app/static/bower/bootstrap/docs, then the setting would be `BOOTSTRAP_DOC_DIRECTORY = 'bower/boostrap/docs`.)

 Registering Components